arbisoft/architecture-guidelines/react_native_development.md

 encrypted format so that it won't be readable by an attacker.
 - [Security Aspects to consider](https://medium.com/simform-engineering/security-aspects-to-consider-for-a-react-native-application-95556f0e4244)

+## Over the air Updates (OTA)

+Over-the-air (OTA) updates are crucial as they enable developers to rapidly deploy changes to their applications without requiring users to download new versions from app stores.
+This capability significantly accelerates the bug-fixing process, allows for swift implementation of minor feature updates, and enhances the overall user experience by ensuring that users always have access to the latest improvements.

+### For Expo Apps
+Expo's eas provides [eas-updates](https://docs.expo.dev/eas-update/introduction/) with `expo-updates` library to update non-native code e.g. JS, styling and images.

+### For Bare react-native apps.
+- [react-native-code-push](https://github.com/microsoft/react-native-code-push) for react-native version 0.76 and below with the new architecture disabled.
+- [@code-push-next/react-native-code-push](https://github.com/CodePushNext/react-native-code-push) for react-native 0.77 and above.

+As the appcenter (Microsoft's service hosting code push) is retiring on March 31, 2025 a self hosted code push server or a hosted code push service like [deploypulse](deploypulse.io) can be used for continued support.

+> Starting from react native 0.76, expo is the recommended framework to start a new react-native app and expo-updates is the recommended way for OTAs.

 ## Testing

 ### Unit & Snapshot Testing (Jest)